framely/community/docs/copilot/build-copilot.md

       ```
 :::

-**5. Add actions**
+**5. Add response (frontend action button)**

 Finally, after collecting all the required parameters, we can generate an action button to clone a project.
+Since
-Since the app users cannot fill the orgLabel and projectLabel slots, the default action of this skill will not mention the target organization and project.
-However, if these slots are initialized by other composite skills, there is a chance that they can be filled.
+the app  users cannot fill the orgLabel and projectLabel slots, the default action of this skill will not mention
+the  target organization and project.
+However, if these slots are initialized by other composite skills, there is a
+chance that they can be filled.
 Therefore, we added a branch to handle that situation.
 ::: details Details with OpenCUI Copilot as an example
 1. Add a default response in skill CloneProject:
    - **Action**: Single value message